 This month's tragedy in Charlottesville, Virginia, is a signal event demanding action to break the grip of those who would deny the recognition, respect, and rights a just world should afford everyone.

-Two stonecatchers, both United Church of Christ pastors from my hometown of Granby CT, offer their calls to action in my blog today.
+Two United Church of Christ pastors from my hometown of Granby CT offer their calls to action in my blog today.
 Please read them and follow their lead.
 Catch the stones we are prone to cast at, or throw in the path of the marginalized, vulnerable, and victimized among us, which prevents them from realizing the recognition, respect, and rights a just world should afford everyone.
 Every step, a stride short or long, is needed to walk the path ahead.
+Be a stonecatcher!

 The gathering of white supremacist groups in Charlottesville, Virginia, on August 12 was legal, but it was also deeply evil.
 Yes, our Bill of Rights guarantees the right to free assembly and free speech.
 But a rally of heavily armed people who identify as neo-Nazis and white nationalists, people who came from all over the country brandishing clubs and flags and swastikas, needed to be met by demonstrators against their hatred.
 And the act of an angry young man from Ohio who drove a car into the crowd, killing Heather Heyer and injuring scores of others, needs to be named for what it was: terrorism.